 Drive along south-east Marine Drive in Burnaby today and notice that more farmland has disappeared under developers’ sand piles, being readied for construction of new strip malls and warehouses.
 How long before all those mixed farms of South Burnaby are gone forever?
 We nibble away at lands that produced crops for generations until so little is left that defenders surrender.

-Take a look at Google Earth or Google Maps satellite image.
-The area north of Richmond’s Westminster Highway, east of No. 6 Road, running north to Marine Drive across the river, is steadily disappearing into the urban chaos.
-It is an island of green with steadily retracting boundaries.
+Take a look at Google Earth or Google Maps satellite images.
+Farmland is steadily disappearing into urban chaos.
+The islands of green have steadily retracting boundaries.
 City folks who protest loss of old growth forests might look closer to home and start asking, “Who is protecting the lower mainland’s remaining farmland?”

 The Provincial Agricultural Land Commission was a 1973 creation of Dave Barrett’s government.
-Today’s NDP likes to remind us smugly that the legislation is so good, that even the piratical Liberals dare not eliminate it.
+The NDP likes to remind us that the legislation is so good, that even the piratical Liberals dare not eliminate it.

 Of course, the truth is different.
 The ALC now serves a gatekeeping purpose for land developers.
 The profit potential of their product depends on scarcity of developable land.
 The ALC obliges by managing the shift of farmland to other uses, slowly divvying out allocations to maintain an orderly market for favoured associates, à la De Beers.